International Academy (United Kingdom): Faculty

-The administrative offices and training rooms of what is now the International Academy are located in the main building of the FCDO in King Charles Street, London.
+Facilities

 A new learning facility named the Mayhew Theatre (after Baroness Cicely Mayhew, the UK's first woman diplomat) was officially opened on 4 March 2019 by Prince William, Duke of Cambridge.
-The theatre was given this name following a vote of FCO staff.
+The name was chosen through a staff vote.

 The Academy's face-to-face and online programmes are aimed at FCDO employees and employees of other UK government departments and agencies who are working in international roles.
 It does not offer external enrolment on face-to-face courses, but it has experimented with the concept of the Massive Open Online Course and has released two public courses.
 The first, entitled Diplomacy in the 21st Century, was developed with the Open University and ran on the FutureLearn platform in January–March and May-July 2019 with over 13,500 registrations in total.
 A second course entitled Introduction to British Diplomacy ran in February and May 2020.